Pituitary gland tumours

 Symptoms caused by a change in hormone levels usually take a long time to develop.

 These are the most common type of secreting tumour.
 Women with this type of tumour may notice that their monthly periods stop and they may also produce small amounts of breast milk.
-Symptoms in men may include impotence (loss of the ability to have an erection).
+Symptoms in men may include impotence (inability to have an erection).

 Symptoms of other secreting tumours will relate to the hormones that are released.

-Excess production of growth hormones can cause a condition called giantism.
-This leads to abnormal growth, which is known as acromegaly.
-This causes enlargement of the hands, feet, lower jaw and brows, and can also lead to high blood pressure and diabetes.
+Excess production of growth hormones can cause a condition called acromegaly.
+This leads to abnormal growth and causes enlargement of the hands, feet, lower jaw and brows.
+It can also lead to high blood pressure, diabetes and excess sweating.

 A tumour that releases too much TSH may cause symptoms like weight loss, palpitations and feeling shaky and anxious.
 These tumours are extremely rare.